postmanlabs/labs-docs/src/pages/docs/designing-and-developing-your-api/mocking-data/mock-with-api.md

 * To enable request body matching, set the value of `x-mock-match-request-body` to `true`.

 * To enable request header matching, include the header `x-mock-match-request-headers` and set its value to a comma-separated string of header keys that you want to match against the saved examples.
-Header matching is not case-sensitive.
+Header matching isn't case-sensitive.